 INTRODUCTION

-Both the Wood and Duque proposals would serve to effect an immediate mitigation to the high electricity costs currently being experienced by the consumers in San Diego Gas & Electric Company’s (“SDG&E”) service territory.
+Both the Wood and Duque proposals would serve to effect an immediate mitigation to the high electricity costs currently being experienced by bundled service consumers in San Diego Gas & Electric Company’s (“SDG&E”) service territory.
 While the Wood and Duque proposals vary in their manner of implementation, both would effectively limit the exposure of residential and small commercial customers to the current volatility of the wholesale electric markets.
-ARM does not dispute the need to offer relief to the residents of San Diego and submits that adoption of either the Wood or the Duque proposal would serve this end.
-As currently fashioned, however, neither proposal provides a reprieve from the volatility of the wholesale electric market to all residential and small commercial customers in SDG&E’s service territory, but limit such relief to bundled service customers.
-If the Commission intends to provide regulatory relief to electric customers in San Diego’s service territory, then it must ensure that such relief is provided across the board to both bundled and direct access customers.
+ARM does not dispute the need to offer relief to the residents of San Diego.
+If the Commission intends to provide regulatory relief to electric bundled service customers in San Diego’s service territory, then it must ensure that such relief is provided in a manner that does not disadvantage current direct access customers or unduly discourage existing bundled service customers from becoming direct access customers.
 Failure to do such is not only discriminatory against direct access customers, but it will serve to undermine the direct access market, as detailed in full below.

 OVERVIEW OF PROPOSED DECISIONS